EXTREME SAILING SERIES HISTORY

 The Extreme Sailing Series™ lived up to its name in Madeira Islands, with a collision between rivals Alinghi and Red Bull Sailing Team, resulting in the Swiss boat losing its mast.

 Strong winds on Sydney Harbour saw both Land Rover BAR Academy and Visit Madeira capsize.

 Alinghi, helmed by Swiss gunslinger Arnaud Psarofaghis, claimed the Extreme Sailing Series title for the third time.

 Swansong for Phil Lawrence

-One of the most cool, calm and collected figures in professional sailing, Lawrence ran more than 50 Extreme Sailing Series Acts during his six years as Race Director.
+One of professional sailing’s most cool, calm and collected figures, Lawrence ran more than 50 Extreme Sailing Series Acts during his six years as Race Director.
 Sydney marked the end of his time with the Series, with John Craig stepping up to the plate for the start of the 2017 season.

 The feisty two-man catamarans compete as part of the on-water line-up at the European Acts of the Extreme Sailing Series™.
 Red Bull Sailing Team, the Flying Phantom version, wins the first collaborative season.